iamsahebgiri/apollo_04/README.md

 # apollo_04

 ## *Introduction*
-This is a user-friendly travel tourism app for Uttarakhand.
+This is a user-friendly travel tourism app.

 This application aims at providing solutions that are currently fragmented since there's no all-in-one platform dedicated for travel & tourism.